vinsondoyle/PosteriorPredictionPipeline/README.md

 To run after running the setup script (example with 10 million generations sampling every 10,000):
 <code> ./setGenSampfreq.sh 10000000 10000 post </code>

-'''d''') Run setupMB.sh script.
+d) Run setupMB.sh script.
 Remember, you must specify the model table file.
 If you are running everything under the same model and are annoyed by the need to specify a model table file, you can run genericModelTable.sh to generate such as file (see usage instructions in genericModelTable.sh).

 To run set everything up for the empirical analyses:
 <code> ./setupMB.sh example_modeltable.txt </code>